RagnarB83/ash-documentation/docs/basic-examples.rst

 *Numerical frequency calculation at the DFT-level (BP86/def2-SVP) using ORCA:*

-Or we can run a numerical frequency job instead.
+Or we can run an optimization followed by a numerical frequency job.
+Note that the H2O fragment object will contain optimized coordinates after the optimization so the frequency calculation will be performed on optimized coordinates.

 .. code-block:: python